Rutland comes up short on blood drive record

 BARRE (AP) -- The City Council in Barre has learned that residents smelled gas for three weeks before a petroleum leak at a local gas station was discovered.

-The North End Deli mart lost 3,000 gallons
+The North End Deli mart lost 3,000 gallons of petroleum due to a mechanical failure at the pump.

 The state Agency of Natural Resources is following up with neighbors and local businesses to determine just how far the leak spread.